 Wych elm, sometimes known as Scotch elm, is distinguished from English elm by having shorter leaf-stalks and larger fruits.
 The seed is situated in the center of the wing and there is a notch that does not reach the seed.
 The leaves are asymmetrical at the base, rough to the touch on top, and may have three points.

-The variety ‘Camperdownii’ can be found in the Canfield Court lawn near Meyer Library.
-About 6 feet tall in 2003 (planted February 2003), it has weeping limbs that reach to the ground.
+A 6 foot tall specimen of the variety ‘Camperdownii’ was planted in February 2003 in the Canfield Court lawn near Meyer Library (now Meyer Green).
+It had weeping limbs that reached to the ground.
+It was removed June 2008, suffering from sunscald, scales, root rot, and too much water.
 At Filoli in Woodside, Camperdown elms south of the swimming pool pavilion form a dense, high canopy.
 The original tree appeared as a sport of U. glabra in 1850 at Camperdown House near Dundee, Scotland.

 Name derivation: Ulmus – classical Latin name for the elm.

 About this Entry: The main text of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
 John Rawlings noted the removal of the Canfield ‘Camperdownii’ and the Roth/Palm Drive pair.
 Sairus Patel noted the absence of the other two survivors on Lasuen; all locations verified Dec 2018.